-The ICRC has been present in the Syrian Arab Republic since 1967.
-It acts as a neutral intermediary on issues of humanitarian concern for Syrian inhabitants of the part of the Golan occupied by Israel.
-It facilitates travel for certain categories of people, such as students and pilgrims, between the occupied Golan and the Syrian Arab Republic, and maintains links between separated family members.
-It works to spread knowledge of IHL in government, military, academic and media circles, and cooperates closely with the Syrian Arab Red Crescent.
+The ICRC has been present in the Syrian Arab Republic since the 1967 Arab-Israeli war.
+It acts as a neutral intermediary in issues of humanitarian concern for Syrian inhabitants of the Golan occupied by Israel.
+It facilitates travel for certain categories of person and goods between the occupied Golan and the Syrian Arab Republic, and maintains contact between separated family members.
+It works to increase knowledge and implementation of IHL and cooperates with the Syrian Arab Red Crescent, including in the field of water and sanitation.
 The ICRC also seeks to visit people detained in the Syrian Arab Republic.

 BUDGET IN KCHF

-Protection 284
+Protection 908

-Assistance 1,146
+Assistance 1,328

-Prevention 557
+Prevention 767

-Cooperation with National Societies 508
+Cooperation with National Societies 466

 General -

-Total 2,494
+Total 3,469

-Of which: Overheads 152
+Of which: Overheads 212

 PERSONNEL

-PERSONNEL Expatriates 2
+Expatriates 6

+National staff (daily workers not included) 14